Oppodelldog/pulli/README.md

 ```

 ### Behavior
+**Rambo-like explanation:**

-Q: "So it is called pulli, what is it for?"
+Q: "And this, what is this?"

-A: "It's for pulling"
+A: "It's pulli"

-Seriously,
+Q: "What does it do?"

+A: "It pulls"

+**Seriously:**

-basically it just walks through the filesystem searching for git repositories.
+Pulli walks through the filesystem searching for git repositories.

 When a repo is found and it passed the filters a **git pull** is executed.